Umar1-1assan/IPFS-DSA/README.md

 ## Getting Started:
 1. Clone the repository.
-2. Install required dependencies for Python and IPFS.
+2. Install required dependencies for C++.
-3. Run the script to initialize the system and begin uploading files to the network.

-## License:
-This project is licensed under the MIT License - see the LICENSE file for details.
+3. Run the code in terminal.